Trump pulls US out of landmark Iran nuclear deal

 Renewing sanctions would make it much harder for Iran to sell its oil abroad or use the international banking system.

 But the Iran deal may remain partially intact, even without the United States.
-Iranian president Hassan Rouhani suggested on Monday that Iran could remain in the accord with the other signatories that remain committed to it.
+Mr Rouhani suggested on Monday that Iran could remain in the accord with the other signatories that remain committed to it.

-“Iran is monitoring US and European stance closely and will react to US decision based on its own national interests,” Iran’s deputy foreign minister, Abbas Araqchi, was quoted as saying by Iranian news agency IRNA before Trump’s announcement.

-Mr Trump’s move is a snub to European allies such as France, Britain and Germany, who are also part of the Iran deal and tried hard to convince him to preserve it.
-The Europeans must now scramble to decide their own course of action with Tehran.

 China and Russia are also signatories to the Iran pact.– Reuters and PA